AguaClara/UASB/summer2018report.md

 The crucial design aspects of the tank are listed below:

 * The tank **must be tall enough** to completely contain the tipping bucket, and prevent any "splashing" of wastewater out of the tank
 * The tank **must be just wide enough** to contain the bucket and the two brackets.
-If the tank is wider, that will require more material for longer pivot bars, and reduce the structural strength of the bucket (since deflection of the  is proportional to some  length)
+If the tank is wider, that will require more material for longer pivot bars, and reduce the structural strength of the bucket (since deflection of the rod is proportional to some power of length)

 **_Ananya's comments:_** Is pivot bar the right technical term to use here?
 Aren't the rods more like rollers that also clamp the bucket?
 Note to self: Find the technically accurate descriptor here.